albheim/DistributedEnvironments.jl/README.md

 ## Contributors

-Mattias Fält and Johan Ruuskanen created a script doing distributed environment syncing at the Dept. of Automatic Control in Lund, and that was used as the base for this package.
+Mattias Fält and Johan Ruuskanen created a script for doing distributed environment syncing at the Dept. of Automatic Control in Lund which was used as the base for this package.